jkerola/jmenu/README.md

 Python app to fetch University of Oulu restaurant menus from Jamix API.

+Versions 1.3 and above use the [Jamix API.](https://fi.jamix.cloud/apps/menuservice/rest)

 Versions below 1.3 work by rendering the pages with selenium, then scraping the HTML with BeautifulSoup4.

-Versions 1.3 and above use the API at [https://fi.jamix.cloud/apps/menuservice/rest](https://fi.jamix.cloud/apps/menuservice/rest)

-# Installing
+## Installing

 Jmenu is available for install on the [Python package index.](https://pypi.org/project/jmenu/)